 Skillshare divides its classes into 3 big categories:

-- Build — Includes all of their business-oriented courses, like digital marketing, data science, leadership and management, business analytics, data entry, Microsoft Excel, entrepreneurship, project management, freelancing, and more.
+- Build — Includes all of their business-oriented courses, like digital marketing, email marketing, data science, leadership and management, communications, business analytics, data entry, Microsoft Excel, entrepreneurship, project management, freelancing, teaching, and more.

-- Thrive — Includes lifestyle and productivity courses.
+- Thrive — Includes lifestyle and productivity courses for personal development.

 I will say, I’m not a huge fan of how Skillshare tries to lump everything into these three big categories, but I understand that when you have tens of thousands of classes, you have to try to categorize them in some way.